zabbix-deb/zabbix-check-sshkey/README.md

 ## Description

-A script to monitor when .ssh/authorized_keys was changed with [Zabbix](https://zabbix.com).
+A script to monitor changes to .ssh/authorized_keys with [Zabbix](https://zabbix.com).

 ## Usage